DruvPai/druvpai.github.io/_pages/about.md

     <br/>
     <br/>

-    <i>Note 2:</i> If you are interested in working with me on deep learning research, please send me an email with your background and specific interests (the more detailed, the better).
+    <i>Note 2:</i> If you're interested in working with me on deep learning research, please send me an email with your background and specific interests (the more detailed, the better).
 Please mention what you would like to work on.
 Please include "[Research Collaboration Request]" in your email title.
 The ideal candidate is:
     <ul>
       <li>able and willing to invest at least 15 hours per week;</li>
       <li>highly self-sufficient;</li>